 >>Editor's Note for Non Comic Geeks Stan Lee (Father of Marvel Comics), actor , it has to be spelled, "Actor" <<

 TLD: Who is your favorite action movie director/producer?

 TLD: Last Question.
-Any advice for those wishing to enter the world of 3D art rendering and illustration ?
+Any advice for those wishing to enter the world of photography and illustration ?

 AM: Do what you really love to do (Ok, not if you love to skin taxi drivers with a cheeseknife.
 Then don't.), try to bring to live the images you would like somebody else bring to live for you but doesn't.
 Don't get distracted too much by people who praise or criticize your work.
 Don't put too much money or trust in equipment.
 Many great pictures were done with quite low key cameras by todays standards.
 And most of all: Fail.
 Fail as much and as glorious as you can and be proud of it.
 Only the one who can make mistakes can make art.
 (Who the heck do I think I am to write such sophisticated bull? *g*)

 BE SURE TO CHECK OUT THE ARTIST OF THE MONTH GALLERY